openpolitics/manifesto/health.md

 ## The Right to Health

 Introduce a "right to health", which makes access to healthcare a basic right for any resident of the UK.
-The Government will have a duty to ensure that every resident has access to quality healthcare, independent of their financial circumstances.

 ## Protect the National Health Service